 Foods that are important to avoid include:

-• Sugar and refined carbs: As tempting as they may be, it’s best to avoid or limit sweets and refined carbs.
-If you like breads and pasta, opt for wholegrain over white.
-Try to soothe that sweet tooth with a dessert that includes fruit, nuts, whole grains or dark chocolate.
+• Sugar and refined carbs – As tempting as they may be, it’s best to avoid or limit sweets and refined carbs.
+If you like breads and pasta, opt for whole grain over white.
+Try to satisfy that sweet tooth with a dessert that includes fruit, nuts, whole grains or dark chocolate.
 A small treat once in a while isn’t going to hurt, but too much sugar and refined carbs can easily start to work against your weight loss goals.

 Nutrition tips while breastfeeding

-Although breastfeeding burns calories, you want to make sure you don’t deplete yourself of essential nutrients so you can stay energized and feeling good to care for baby.
-Here are a few things you can do to create more harmony between breastfeeding and your nutrition habits.
+Although breastfeeding burns calories, you want to make sure you don’t deplete yourself of essential nutrients so you can stay energized and feeling good to care for your baby.
+Here are a few things you can do to create more harmony between breastfeeding and your nutrition habits:

 • You’re going to need to drink more liquids while breastfeeding.
 Drink an extra five cups (1183 mL) to eight cups (1893 mL) of noncaffeinated liquids each day.
 A good rule to follow is to have a glass of water, milk or juice each time you nurse.